 The fair value of options, which vest in accordance with service schedules, is estimated on the date of grant using the Black-Scholes option pricing model.
 Prior to our IPO, the absence of an active market for our common stock required us to estimate the fair value of our common stock for purposes of granting stock-based awards, including stock options and RSUs, and for determining stock-based compensation expense for the periods presented.
 We obtained contemporaneous third-party valuations to assist in determining the estimated fair value of our common stock.
 These contemporaneous third-party valuations used the methodologies, approaches, and assumptions consistent with the American Institute of Certified Public Accountants Practice Guide, Valuation of Privately-Held-Company Equity Securities Issued as Compensation.
-Expected volatilities are based on historical volatilities of comparable companies.
-The expected term of the options is based on the simplified method outlined in the SEC Staff accounting guidance, under which we estimate the term as the average of the option's contractual term and the option's weighted average vesting period.
+Expected volatilities are based on historical volatilities of comparable companies when our own historical volatility is not available for a sufficient time period.
+The expected term of the option's contractual term and the option's weighted average vesting period.
 The risk-free rate represents the yield on U.S. Treasury bonds with maturity equal to the expected term of the granted option.
 We account for forfeitures as they occur.
-All standard stock-based awards outstanding at September 30, 2019 and December 31, 2018 are expected to vest according to their specific schedules.
+All standard stock-based awards outstanding at September 30, 2020 and December 31, 2019 are expected to vest according to their specific schedules.

-Prior to the adoption of ASU 2018-17, the fair value measurement date for non-employee awards was the date the performance of services was completed.
-Upon adoption of ASU 2018-07 on January 1, 2019, the measurement date for non-employee awards is the date of grant.
+The measurement date for non-employee awards is the date of grant.
 The compensation expense for non-employees is recognized, without changes in the fair value of the award, in the same period and in the same manner as though we had paid cash for the services, which is typically the vesting period of the respective award.